 I've also contribute nearly 100 adventure blogs to the Purple Lizard Maps website.
 My writing has also been featured in an array of local and regional publications throughout the years.

 "The Old Loggers Path Guide" was published in 2014.
+The second edition was published in 2020.
 This guide describes the 27.1 mile backpacking loop trail located just north of Williamsport, PA.
 Click here to view: pahikes.com

 "The Guide to The Chuck Keiper Trail" was just published in the spring on 2016.
 This book describes multiple backpacking loops and day hikes in Sproul State Forest.
 Learn more here: pahikes.com "Wild Footpaths: The Bucktail Path and Adjoining Trails in Elk State Forest" was published in 2018.
 This guide describes the somewhat unknown 34-mile Bucktail Path along with several side trails that branch off of this main path.
 Learn more here: pahikes.com